georgesalomon/umarket2/README.md

      Postgres function.
 The SQL for this function is included below.
    - Toggle the hook to **enabled**.
 3. **Create tables** in the Supabase SQL editor.
-The base app relies on the `Product` and `Transactions` tables (your project may already have the category-specific tables shown in the ERD above).
-The SQL below sets up the core data model and row‑level security (RLS) policies:
+The base app relies on the `Product` and `Transactions` tables.
+The SQL below sets up the core data model (including the `category` column required by the app) and row-level security (RLS) policies:

    ```sql
    -- Core product table (one row per marketplace item)